 Speak with a La Vista Assault Attorney Today

 A conviction for assault has severe potential consequences.
 It may be critical to seek help from an experienced attorney if you want to effectively contest the allegations brought against you.

 A skilled La Vista assault lawyer can be a knowledgeable and relentless ally in your fight to protect your rights and freedom.
-Call Berry Law Firm today to schedule a confidential consultation.
+Call Berry Law today to schedule a confidential consultation.